tel: +380 (44) 234-12-70

 The history and identity of Georgian cuisine is crafted in the tastes, smells, and composition of its dishes.
 You will learn how to prepare Georgian meals, which were influenced by Middle Eastern and European culinary traditions.
 This mix makes Georgian food unique!
 As we cook and eat our meals, we will learn the history associated with each dish and its ingredients.
-This program provides four credits towards your university education, making it the perfect course for your summer study.
+This program provides which makes it one of the best summer culinary programs abroad.

 During your trip to Georgia, we will take you to three UNESCO World Heritage Sites.
 First, you will see the 5th century capital of Georgia at Mtskheta.
 Then, we will travel west to the medieval Gelati Monastery, built by Georgian King David the Builder.
 Finally, we will go to mountainous Svaneti.

 You will learn how to prepare dishes from different parts of Georgia.
 Khachapuri (Georgian cheese-bread) and Khinkali (dumplings) are the preferred options for most Georgians, and they come in a variety of styles!
 You will even learn how to make churchkhela, popularly known as ‘Georgian snickers’.